Formulary Chapter 11: Eye - Full Chapter

 |

-NICE TA: Aflibercept for treating diabetic macular oedema
+NICE TA346: Aflibercept for treating diabetic macular oedema

 NICE TA409: Aflibercept for treating visual impairment caused by macular oedema after branch retinal vein occlusion